The Singleton

 "Who is Lena."

-"The chief science officer at my company.
-She has put me on a psychiatric hold track.
-I have a mandatory evaluation next Friday.
-My badge doesn't open the fourth floor."
+"Chief science officer at my company.
+She has me on a psychiatric-hold track.
+There's a mandatory evaluation next Friday.
+My badge stopped opening the fourth floor."

 "Jeff."

 "I'm okay.
 I am not sick.
-But I cannot prove I am not sick, because everything I know looks, from the outside, like exactly the thing she is saying."
+I cannot prove I am not sick — because everything I know looks, from the outside, like exactly the thing she is saying."

-Maya said nothing for a long moment.
-Her training kicked in.
-She had seen, in hospital-UX research, seven distinct flavors of patient-delusion.
-None of them presented by saying *I cannot prove I am not sick*.
-That framing belonged to a different demographic.
+She said nothing for a while.
+Ten years of hospital-UX research had shown her seven flavors of patient delusion, and not one of them ever arrived as *I cannot prove I am not sick.* That framing belonged to a different population.
 It belonged to people who had been right and had been institutionally punished for it.
-She knew the shape.
+She knew the shape of that user.

 "Okay," she said.